numba/numba/docs/source/extending/overloading-guide.rst

         a.repeat(10)

-  Once you have written the function implementation, you can easily use ``overload_method`` and reuse it, for example for the ``repeat`` function/method.
+  Once you have written the function implementation, you can easily use ``overload_method`` and reuse it.
 Just be sure to check that NumPy doesn't diverge in the implementations of its function/method.

+  For example for the ``repeat`` function/method:

   .. code:: python